‘Happy tears’: Lee’s gold sparks joy at home in Minnesota

 “You have the child of a refugee representing the United States of America, so not only representing America, but bringing the spotlight to the Hmong community,” Xiong said.
 “Even for her to be so proud to say ‘I’m doing this for my community, I’m doing this for my people,’ she didn’t forget her Hmongness.”

-Lee’s progress highlights a cultural and generational shift among Hmong-American families, who traditionally emphasized education as a way out of poverty and attached little value to sports.
+Lee’s progress highlights a cultural and generational shift among Hmong American families, who traditionally emphasized education as a way out of poverty and attached little value to sports.
 But the Lees are athletes.
-Her father, who served in the U.S. Navy, said he was active sports growing up.
+Her father, who served in the U.S. Navy, said he was active in sports growing up.

 “All three of my girls can do backflips, none of the boys can,” the father said.